klamping/unmanagement/manuscript/preface.md

 # Preface

-A few years ago I began writing about management, although I've never been a manager.
+A few years ago I began writing about management, although I've never actually been a manager.

 I didn't intend to become so interested in it.
-I didn't like management; always getting in the way and dictating how things were done.
+I didn't like management; it always seemed to get in the way; dictating how things were to be done.

-I couldn't see why someone would want to become a manager.
-It seemed like you traded in actual productive work for mindlessly balancing budgets and creating stuffy PowerPoint presentations.
+I couldn't understand why someone would want to be a manager.
+To me, you traded in actual productive work for days of mindlessly balancing budgets and creating stuffy PowerPoint presentations.

 something changed along the way